Bhavramsi/samsung-riscv/README.md

 </details>
 <hr>

 <!-- End of Task 1-->
 <!-- Task 2 -->
+<details>
+<p><summary>
 <b>Task 2:</b> Run and observe the performance of SPIKE Simulation and  under the -O1 and -Ofast Compiler optimization flags.
-</summary></p>
-<details>

  What is SPIKE in RISCV?
 A RISC-V ISA is a simulator, enabling the testing and analysis of RISC-V programs without the need for actual hardware.